JRD Tata

-Jehangir Ratanji Dadabhoy Tata (29 July 1904 – 29 November 1993) was a French born Indian industrialist, philanthropist, aviator and former chairman of Tata Group.
+Jehangir Ratanji Dadabhoy Tata (29 July 1904 – 29 November 1993) was a French-born Indian industrialist, and aviator, who was the chairman of Tata Sons and Tata Group from 1938 to 1991.

-Born into the Tata family of India, he was the son of noted businessman Ratanji Dadabhoy Tata and his wife Suzanne Brière.
-He is best known for being the founder of several industries under the Tata Group, including Tata Consultancy Services, Tata Motors, Titan Industries, Tata Salt, Voltas and Air India.
+Born into the Tata family, he was the son of noted businessman Ratanji Dadabhoy Tata and his French wife Suzanne RD Tata.
+He is best known for being the founder of several industries under the Tata Group, including Tata Consultancy Services, Tata Motors, Titan Industries, Tata Salt, Voltas and Tata Airlines.
 In 1982, he was awarded the French Legion of Honour and in 1955 and 1992, he received two of India's highest civilian awards: the Padma Vibhushan and the Bharat Ratna.
 These honours were bestowed on him for his contributions to Indian industry.

 Early life

-Jehangir Ratanji Dadabhoy Tata was born on 29 July 1904 to an Indian Parsi family in Paris, France.
-He was the second child of businessman Ratanji Dadabhoy Tata and his French wife, Suzanne "Sooni" Brière.
+Jehangir Ratanji Dadabhoy Tata was born on 29 July 1904 in Paris, France.
+He was the second child of notable Parsi Indian businessman, Ratanji Dadabhoy Tata, and his French wife, Sooni Tata (née Brière).
 His father was the first cousin of Jamsetji Tata, a pioneer industrialist in India.
 He had one elder sister Sylla, a younger sister Rodabeh and two younger brothers Darab and Jamshed (called Jimmy) Tata.
 His sister, Sylla, was married to Dinshaw Maneckji Petit, the third baronet of Petits.

-As his mother was French, he spent much of his childhood in France and as a result, French was his first language.
-He attended the Lycée Janson-de-Sailly in Paris; one of the teachers at that school mistook him for being Egyptian and used to call him L'Égyptien.
+He spent much of his childhood in the erstwhile French Third Republic and the French language was his native language.
+He attended Lycée Janson-de-Sailly in Paris, where one of the teachers there mistook him for an Egyptian and used to call him L'Égyptien.
 Tata's family also purchased a house on the beach in Neufchâtel-Hardelot where the family would sometimes live until 1917.
-Tata was also neighbors with Louis Bleriot.
+Tata was also neighbors with Louis Blériot.

 Tata attended the Cathedral and John Connon School, Bombay.
 In 1917 he and his family moved to Yokohama, Japan and lived there for two years while he attended an American school.
 When his father joined the Tata company he moved the whole family to London.
-During this time, J. R. D.'s mother died at the age of 43 while his father was in India and his family was in France.
+During this time, JRD's mother died at the age of 43 while his father was in India and his family was in England.

-After his mother's death, Ratanji Dadabhoy Tata decided to move his family to India and sent J. R. D. back to England for higher studies in October 1923.
-He attended a grammar school, and later enrolled at Cambridge University and was interested in studying Engineering.
+After JRD's mother's death, Ratanji Dadabhoy Tata decided to move his family to India and sent JRD back to England for higher studies in October 1923.
+He attended a grammar school, and later enrolled at Cambridge University and was interested in studying engineering.